 Open the lid and add the milk.
 Mash potatoes with a masher until desired consistency.
 The pressure cooker will have made the potatoes so tender that it won’t be difficult to mash.

 Use an immersion blender for a few quick pulses.
-Careful not to over mix.
+Be careful not to over blend.

 Instant Pot potato soup garnished with bacon, cheese and green onion.

-Store: This soup makes great leftovers when kept refrigerated in an airtight container for up to 3 days.
-You can also keep it in the lining of the Instant Pot if you’ve got a lid for it.
+Store: Refrigerate in an airtight container for up to 3 days.
+You can also keep it in the liner of the Instant Pot if you’ve got a lid for it.

-Freezing: Freeze in a glass container or resealable silicone bags.
-Leave extra room for expansion.
-Can be kept frozen for up to 3 months.
+Freeze: Freeze in an airtight container but don’t forget to leave extra room for expansion.
+It should last for up to 3 months.

-Reheating: If frozen, thaw overnight or on the counter for 6 hours.
-Reheat the amount you need by simmering on low in a pot on the stove top.
+Reheat: If frozen, thaw in the fridge overnight first.
+Reheat the amount you need by simmering on low heat in a small pot on the stove.
 This should take about 5-7 minutes.

 You can add more broth or milk to thin it out as necessary.